C18356933/MusicVisuals/README.md

 For this OOP assignment we were tasked with creating something visually pleasing that you could look at while listening to music.
 I felt this assingment would match perfectly with the genre of music i like to listen to (house/techno).
 So i was excited to do the project.
 I tried to incooperate alot of different aspects into the project by including shapes using ellipses and doing waveform and audio bands all in the one project.
-Altogether i have 6 different functions that render different visuals.
+Altogether i have 6 different methods that render different visuals.
 You can change the visuals by pressing a key.(1-6)

 # Instructions
 I kept everything in the master branch so that it was easy to find for Bryan.
-I use kept the provided files given at the started and created two new file
+I keptv the provided files given at the started and created two new files
 1.EllipseFun.java(this contains 4 visuals that i used ellipse to create) 2.BandFun (this contains audio band and waveform )
 You access the 4 visuals from ellipsefun by pressing 1,2,3 or 4 You access the bandfun by pressing 5 or 6
 # How it works
-There are 6 functions render1() render2() render3() render4() band1() band()2
+There are 6 method render1() render2() render3() render4() band1() band()2
-Each function when called with draw a different shape which will react to the beat of the music
+Each method when called with draw a different shape which will react to the beat of the music

-In the draw() function of MyVisual i have an if pressed component that will call the function that is assigned to that key
+In the draw() method of MyVisual i have an if pressed component that will call the methopd that is assigned to that key
 ```Java
 public void draw()
     {